Jason Urquidez

-Jason Carl Urquidez (born September 12, 1982) is an American professional baseball pitcher who is a free agent.
+Jason Carl Urquidez (born September 12, 1982) is a retired independent league semiprofessional baseball pitcher.
+He has never played in the MLB.
 He previously played for the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).

 Early career

 Urquidez attended Central Arizona College and pitched for the team for two years, leading them to the NJCAA National Championship during his freshman year in 2002.
 Following his time at junior college, Urquidez was drafted by the Tampa Bay Devil Rays in the 48th round of the 2002 MLB draft, but opted to continue his collegiate career.
 He later transferred to Arizona State University, where he spent his junior and senior seasons in 2004 and 2005, respectively.
-Urquidez finished off his ASU career with a 22-7 record and 3.70 ERA in 48 games (34 starts) across two seasons.
+Urquidez finished off his ASU career with a 22–7 record and 3.70 ERA in 48 games (34 starts) across two seasons.
 He was named to the first team All Pac-10 in his 2004 junior-year season after leading the league with 12 wins.
 He was selected in the 11th round of the 2004 MLB Draft (318th overall) by the Cincinnati Reds, but stayed at ASU for his senior season.
 In 2005, he was selected in the 17th round of the 2005 MLB Draft by the Arizona Diamondbacks.

 Career

 Minor leagues

 Urquidez pitched in the Diamondbacks farm system during 2005–2011, starting out at the Class A Short Season level with the Yakima Bears of the Northwest League.
 He worked his way to Triple-A and pitched for both the Tucson Sidewinders and later the Reno Aces, operating as a relief pitcher and a closer.
 He became a free agent following the 2011 season.

 On June 23, 2012, Urquidez signed a minor-league deal with the Boston Red Sox.
-Pitching for the Double-A Portland Sea Dogs out of the bullpen, he finished the season with a 4-2 record and 2.85 ERA.
+Pitching for the Double-A Portland Sea Dogs out of the bullpen, he finished the season with a 4–2 record and 2.85 ERA.
 He elected free agency on November 2, 2012.

 In August 2013, Urquidez signed a minor-league contract with the Los Angeles Angels.
 He elected free agency on November 4, 2013.